 The Working Group for Compliance, an organization positioned under the Risk Management Committee, which is an advisory body to the president, is a central organization in the promotion of compliance.
 This working group both promotes compliance in the Group and monitors the business execution of divisions and Group companies to ensure legal compliance and ethical operations.
 It also executes measures to maintain healthy business activities through employee education, awareness-raising, questionnaires, and the establishment of whistleblowing and consultation helplines.

 The Yamaha Group has established provisions for trade security control in its Compliance Code of Conduct as compliance measures pertaining to international trading.

 The Working Group for Export Control has been established and export control regulations and import and export procedure regulations have been formulated as part of efforts to develop a process for managing exports.

 The leakage of personal information and other important information held by a company has the potential to not only damage third parties but also become a case of gross negligence that can harm the company’s reputation.

 The Yamaha Group perceives information security as a critical aspect of risk management.
-The Working Group for Information Security, an organization chaired by an operating officer that is positioned under the Risk Management Committee, which is an advisory body to the president, has put together a policy on information management and is working to enhance the quality of this management by keeping track of the current management system while identifying vulnerabilities and guiding efforts to address them.
-The Yamaha Group conducts training based on the Group IT Policies & Rules, which define basic IT management policies, and the Group Personal Information Protection Policies & Rules, which contain provisions related to the protection of personal information, to ensure employees understand the importance of preventing inadvertent data leaks while taking precautions to protect against hacking by third parties.
+The Working Group for Information Security, an organization that is positioned under the Risk Management Committee, which is an advisory body to the president, has put together a policy on information management and is working to enhance the quality of this management by keeping track of the current management system while identifying vulnerabilities and guiding efforts to address them.
+The Group conducts training based on the Group IT Policies & Rules, which define basic IT management policies, and the Group Personal Information Protection Policies & Rules, which contain provisions related to the protection of personal information, to ensure employees understand the importance of preventing inadvertent data leaks while taking precautions to protect against hacking by third parties.